Complete Guide to Laundry & Care Label Symbols

 | Machine wash 60°C (hot) | Normal agitation at 60°C or below | |

-| Machine wash 70°C | Normal agitation at 70°C or below | |
+| Machine wash 70°C | Normal agitation at 70°C — energy-saving alternative to 95°C | |

-| Machine wash 95°C (boil) | Maximum temperature; used for white cotton and linen |
+| Machine wash 95°C (boil) | Maximum temperature; white cotton and linen only |

 Mechanical Restriction Variants